kkm000/openfst/README.md

 * Memory-mapped files are not supported (we may add the support in the future though), because it is very system-dependent.
 OpenFST supports reading e. g.
-  CompactFST files into allocated memoty when memory mapping is not compiled in.
+  CompactFST files into allocated memory when memory mapping is not compiled in.
 * Dynamic registration of arc and FST types is not supported in the Visual Studio project versions (as they build only static libraries).
 CMake build does not have this limitation.
 Due to ABI being specific to Microsoft compiler version,